Dashboard Member settings

 Shadow directors

-A person who is not appointed as a director, but whose directions are customarily followed by the Board and other directors, might be a shadow director.
-Shadow directors are covered by different laws from other statutory directors but they do have some of the same duties, in recognition of the influence they have over the company’s activities.
+Although shadow directors are covered by slightly different laws than formally appointed directors, they do owe some of the same duties, in recognition of the influence they have over the company’s activities.

 De facto directors

-De facto directors are directors who haven’t been properly or legally appointed as directors but who do, in fact, act as directors by doing things that directors are normally allowed to do (eg making decisions and signing contracts on behalf of the company).
-Whether someone is a de facto director depends on what they do and how.
-However, they generally need to be seen to be acting in a senior, decision-making role rather than just being a member of the management team.
-De facto directors owe the company the same general duties as de jure directors.
-Someone who is a de facto director may also be a shadow director.
+De facto directors are directors who haven’t been properly or legally appointed as directors but who do, in fact, act as directors.
+To be considered a de facto director, they must be doing things that only official directors are normally allowed to do (eg making decisions and signing contracts on behalf of the company).
+Whether someone is a de facto director depends on what they do and how

-'Directors' who are not statutory directors
+Directors who are not statutory directors

-Sometimes, departmental heads are called directors (eg Director of Communications) even though their roles is not technically a company director role.
-Confusingly, if such individuals have not separately been appointed to the Board (ie appointed as a company director), they do not have the legal rights and duties of a company director.
-The company and the individual should be careful to ensure that other parties (eg other businesses that the person interacts with) are not misled about the status of the person with the title.
+Sometimes, departmental heads are called directors (eg a ‘Director of Communications’ or ‘Director of Sales’) even though their role is not technically a company director role.
+Confusingly, if these individuals haven’t been separately appointed to the board (ie appointed as a company director), they do not have the legal rights and duties of a company director.
+The company and the individual should carefully ensure that other parties (eg businesses that the person interacts with) are not misled about the status of the person with the title.

 Ask a lawyer